maryam0504/maryam0504/README.md

 ------------------------

 I hold a bachelor’s degree in Information Technology and Software Engineering.
-I am passionate about developing websites, developing user interfaces, analyzing problems, and finding technical solutions to them.
+I am passionate about developing websites, developing user interfaces, Systems design and data entry.
 Worked on the development of several software projects in the field of website development.
 I am looking forward to building my future career in this field.

 * 🌍  I'm based in Australia